Eliseo Salazar: Formula One (1981–1983)

-After racing in the British F1 Championship in 1980 with a Williams FW07, and winning in Silverstone, he moved to Formula One in 1981, with March.
+After racing in the British F1 Championship in 1980 with a Williams FW07, and winning the BRDC International Trophy at Silverstone, Salazar moved to Formula One in 1981, with March.
 He switched midseason to Ensign, and finished sixth in the Dutch Grand Prix.
 In 1982, he drove for ATS, and finished fifth in the San Marino Grand Prix, a race where only seven teams entered due to the FISA–FOCA war.
 His most noted career moment in Formula One came when he collided with the overtaking race leader Nelson Piquet in the 1982 German Grand Prix; after both drivers got out of their stricken cars, the angry Piquet started to punch and kick Salazar.
 In 1983, he entered six races with RAM Racing, but the car was very slow and he only managed to qualify twice.
 He finished fourteenth in Jacarepaguá and retired in Long Beach with gearbox failure.

 After the Chilean economic crisis in the early years of the 80's, Salazar had to leave F1, and competed with little success at the Formula 3000 championship and the South American Formula Three Championship in some races.
 He began to race rally in Chile, becoming the champion of the 1985 hill-climbing season in Chile in a Toyota Corolla XT.